mitre/oldcpsa/README.txt

 C:\...> cpsa -h

 The installed programs can be run from the command prompt or via a batch file.
-Alternatively, copy doc/Make.hs into the directory containing your CPSA problem statements, and load it into a Haskell interpreter.
+Alternatively, copy Make.hs into the directory containing your CPSA problem statements, and load it into a Haskell interpreter.
 Read the source for usage instructions.

 MAKEFILE

-The file $HOME/share/cpsa-X.Y.Z/doc/cpsa.mk contains useful GNU Make rules for inclusion, where X.Y.Z is CPSA version number.
+The file $HOME/share/cpsa-X.Y.Z/cpsa.mk contains useful GNU Make rules for inclusion, where X.Y.Z is CPSA version number.

 Alternatively, copy the file Make.hs in the same directory into the